Wear a top hat but also a dark smile, sir. The lady of the

 get you here again tomorrow night, and every time you

 But you can't help it and you're not sure you want to.

-with the spasms that wrack your body, your voice almost
+the spasms that wrack your body, your voice almost

-drowning hers out, singing her song in whatever
+drowning hers out, singing her song in whatever language it

-seabird calling to the shore, and you catch her
+calling to the shore, and you catch her shoulders and she

 Photo: Lee Avison